LGBudd/KOSH-KATW-KGRB_and_UP_Mich/README.md

 ## To Install

 1. Create a directory on your local hard drive
-1. Download Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Terrain.zip, and (optional) Orthophotos,zip
+1. Download Buildings.zip, Details.zip, Objects.zip, Pylons.zip, Roads.zip, Terrain.zip, and (optional) Orthophotos,zip
 1. Extract the files into the local directory you've created.

     For example, create a directory called "KOSH-KATW-KGRB-UP" on your computer.
 Extract the downloaded files into this directory.